enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 What is autocorrelation? #unclear
 	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but over time.
 This means, after 1s, the prob that the intensity of the e-errort and e-error-t-1 are similar is pretty high, meaning they autocorrelates.
 In our case, autocorrelation is not important because we consideror that the error values (that are not explained by the design matrix) are not correlated.
-**How does the epsilon error term relate to autocorrelation?**

 The error is normaly distributed (gaussian)
-**Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response:**

 ### Talk 7: Part 2 Statistical Analysis